AvatarMomo/AvatarMomo.github.io/_posts/2022-02-26-how to create basic ansible project for managing your cloud vm.md

 $ ansible-playbook tasks_playbook.yml
 ```
 If there are errors with any tasks playbook will stop execution
-Wish you all the best. :smirk:
+Wish you all the best.